paxdev/paxdev.github.io/_posts/2018-08-07-simplifying-component-setup-with-IStartupFilter.md

         .UseDemoMiddleware();
 ```

-Remember, of course, that, at least at the time of writing, if you wish to use this with the GenericHost,
+Note that, at least at the time of writing, the GenericHost does not have the same `Startup` pattern as `ASP.Net`
-you will need a separate extension method on IHostBuilder as well.
+so the `IStartupFilter` can be registered, but will not ever be called.

 In conclusion, `IStartupFilter` allows you to create a single point for consumers of your API to both
 register and configure your services.